victorhuzhening/METCS777-Term-Project-Garghi-Hu/README.md

 - By: Zhening Hu & Vamsi Garghi
 - Project Purpose: The overall purpose of this project is to translate ASL into English for people who don’t understand sign language.
 - Motivation:
-  - To break the communication barrier.
+  - To break the communication barrier between as many people as possible.
-  - explore the ASL language to its full extent
+  - Explore the ASL language to its full extent.
   - Better interactivity between deaf and hard of hearing people to communicate more independently.
  - Methods
    - How2Sign dataset (34gb) is taken and a training model is run to get features for the training model.
    - Features are extracted from the dataset such as left & right hand cordinates,         Torso & Limb cordinates and tokenized labels.